CiscoDevNet/iOAM/README.md

 Honeycomb is a java-based agent that runs on the same host as a VPP instance, and exposes yang models via netconf or restconf to allow the management of that VPP instance from off box controllers like OpenDaylight.
 The iOAM module in the Honeycomb agent helps exposes NETCONF and RESTCONF interfaces to allow iOAM trace and SFC verification features supported in the VPP instance behind it.

-- *Path-tracing*: Configuration agent application to enable and control in-band OAM tracing.
+- *Path-tracing*: Configuration agent application to enable and control in-situ OAM tracing.
   - The following are the feature commits.
     - https://gerrit.fd.io/r/#/c/3607/
     - https://gerrit.fd.io/r/#/c/4215/
-- *Proof-of-Transit*: Configuration agent application to enable and control in-band OAM Proof of Transit.
+- *Proof-of-Transit*: Configuration agent application to enable and control in-situ OAM Proof of Transit.
   - The following are the feature commits.
     - https://gerrit.fd.io/r/#/c/4268